OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 You can use two sets of JavaScript APIs to interact with the objects and metadata in a Word document.
 The first is the [Common API](/javascript/api/office), which was introduced in Office 2013.
 Many of the objects in the Common API can be used in add-ins hosted by two or more Office clients.
 This API uses callbacks extensively.

 The second is the [Word JavaScript API](/javascript/api/word).
+This is a [host-specific API model](../develop/host-specific-api-model.md) that was introduced with Word 2016.
 This is a strongly-typed object model that you can use to create Word add-ins that target Word 2016 on Mac and Windows.
 This object model uses promises, and provides access to Word-specific objects like [body](/javascript/api/word/word.body), [content controls](/javascript/api/word/word.contentcontrol), [inline pictures](/javascript/api/word/word.inlinepicture), and [paragraphs](/javascript/api/word/word.paragraph).
 The Word JavaScript API includes TypeScript definitions and vsdoc files so that you can get code hints in your IDE.

 Currently, all Word clients support the shared Office JavaScript API, and most clients support the Word JavaScript API.
 For details about supported clients, see [Office Add-in host and platform availability](../overview/office-add-in-availability.md).